Menu

 Liability for a truck accident can be complicated to determine, but your lawyer will be able to review all the relevant evidence and determine who was responsible for the accident.
 Some of the most common parties responsible for truck accidents are:

-• The truck driver.
-The most common party liable for truck accidents is the driver.
+• The truck driver is the most common party liable for truck accidents.
 Driver error is the leading cause of truck accidents across the United States.
 It is the driver’s responsibility not only to drive safely but also to inspect the truck and trailer before and after each trip or leg of the trip and ensure that all safety measures are met and that cargo is properly loaded.
 Even if the cargo is improperly loaded, the driver may also be partially responsible for negligently failing to check the cargo.

 • The trucking company.
 The trucking company is responsible for its drivers and for training and managing them properly.
 It is common for liability to fall on the trucking company for attempting to cut corners and save costs by making drivers drive too many hours or by skipping maintenance and inspection requirements.